 - Maine Medicaid, or MaineCare: Medicaid services include free or low-cost medical coverage to eligible low-income seniors and those with certain disabilities.

-If a Medigap policy offers the right amount of supplemental insurance for you, compare plan costs from different insurance providers in Maine before you turn 65 to get the best price and most coverage options.
+If a Medigap policy offers the right amount of supplemental insurance for you, compare plan costs from different Medigap carriers in Maine before you turn 65 to get the best price and most coverage options.
 Be sure you’re ready to enroll once you’re eligible for Original Medicare.